-The message of the Sunday devotional was that our life doesn’t have to be perfect and we don’t have to look perfect to come before the Lord.
+The message of the Sunday devotional was that our life doesn’t have to be in order and we don’t have to be dressed up to come before the Lord.

 The story I had planned to write dealt with the blessing I received when I decided to attend church in “improper” clothing.
 There is a much bigger story here though.

 Clothes are a trivial thing.
 Souls are not…….

 Looking back, I can recall a time in my life where I felt so far from God that I was literally ashamed to walk through the church doors regardless of how I was dressed.
 I felt that God would look at me and say, “what are you doing here”.
 I honestly felt that way.